 The following was written by Hakob Manandyan and published in February 1906 by the Tiflis-based newspaper Arshaluys.
 Manandyan was a major historian of Armenian culture and one of the most renowned Armenologists of the 20th century.
-The translation was completed by Beyon Miloyan.
+This translation was completed by Beyon Miloyan and appears for the first time in The Armenite.

 In every country where there are oppressed subject nations, they are the first ones to demand the right to self-determination and self-development.